ArcanaFramework/frametree/docs/source/processing.rst

 .. code-block:: console

-  $ arcana derive column 'myuni-xnat//myproject:training' freesurfer/recon-all  --reprocess
+  $ frametree derive column 'myuni-xnat//myproject:training' freesurfer/recon-all  --reprocess

 To ignore differences between pipeline configurations you can use the :meth:`.Dataset.ignore`